YeMyintSoeKMD/code-notes/frontend/libraries/02-swiperjs.md

-# Video Js
+# SwiperJs
 Feature rich slider library for frontend UI.
 <br/><i>(In this docs, swiperjs integration will be described by Vannilla Js and Vue.js)</i>

 <br/><br/>

 ## I. PURPOSE
-To easily get a slider component with many options and features.
-There are many options and components to make sliders flexible.
+To easily implement a flexible slider feature with many options.

 <br/><br/>